 The BlackBerry KeyOne display shares the front face of the phone with the keyboard, so it can’t compare to an trendy new all-screen Android phone.
-You just can have everything in life.
+You just can't have everything in life.

 Its 4.5-inch Full HD screen is misshapen, with one third of the phone real estate taken up by non-screen parts: keyboard, capacitive buttons and front camera.

 It feels like a 5.5-inch display thanks to its familiar 3-inch width, and we wouldn’t want it much longer.
 Anything taller would make this already 180g phone feel top-heavy when holding the very bottom of the keyboard.

 We end up with a screen that’s bright, colorful and gives you more usable space thanks to the the keyboard and trackpad-like scrolling.
 Sadly, not every app adjusts to a 1,620 x 1,080 resolution.

 You’re going to run into problems with the 3:2 aspect ratio on a daily basis.
 All 16:9 video feels extra small with top and bottom black bars.
 Snapchats and Instagram Stories are also cut off, but for the type of user the KeyOne is targeting it's unlikely to matter too much,

 The good news most productivity apps and interactive games adapt to the size.
 It’s just movies and fixed-length photo apps that give the BlackBerry KeyOne trouble.